bachvtuan/Backup-To-Google-Drive/README.md

 #Automatic backup your file to Google Drive

-Althought I could make the backup file on my server but I don't trust it, sometime my server could be crash or harddisk get problem.
+Althought I could make the backup file on  server but I don't trust it, sometime  server could be crashed or hard disk get problem.

 So this tool help you auto backup your file to google drive by using Google Drive API and this's good service to make sure my file is safe, I think.